ona-SE/zgcp-dev-workspace/README.md

 # ZGCP Dev Workspace

-Development environment configured for Zillow's ZGCP workflow with kubectl access, Telepresence for remocal development, Playwright for browser automation, and Claude Code for AI-assisted development.
+Development environment configured for ZGCP workflow with kubectl access, Telepresence for remocal development, Playwright for browser automation, and Claude Code for AI-assisted development.

 ## Features